intuition-dev/mbMobile/B-M/docs/index.md

 For cross platform development, with single code base based on Pug, we use Adobe PhoneGap.com, version 8+ at http://build.PhoneGap.com.
 Before going to the PhoneGap section you need to have an S3 WebApp, mounted locally, as explained in nBake docs

 You may want to glance SPA Router (click on left), or even skip SPA|PhoneGap and look at other examples.
+SPA-Router (on the left) is a easy way to get started.
+Else, jump on in here.

+Before doing app store, make sure your WebApp is mounted to S3 and ROOT in dat.yaml points to the absolute path (ie: you http:// in the cloud), like this:
 ```
    # extract sample single code base phonegap app to a mounted S3 directory.
    nbake -s